-Becoming a business analyst means launching a career full of opportunity on the leading edge of innovation.
-Business analyst certification and training will give you a competitive advantage, along with the in-demand skills you’ll need to land your first business analyst job.
+Becoming a business analyst means launching a career of potential opportunity on the leading edge of innovation.
+Business analyst certification and training can provide a competitive advantage, along with the skills and knowledge you’ll need to land a business analyst job.
 In this role, you’ll leverage your IT, analytical and problem-solving skills to create real-world technical solutions that organizations increasingly need in a complex business environment.

 Business analysts typically analyze business processes, organizational structure, goals and procedures to identify current and potential problems and determine information-based solutions.
 Often working as a bridge between management and IT, they develop strategies to improve efficiency, regain a competitive edge, increase productivity, reduce expenses or improve efficiency.
 Some work as independent consultants, while others are employed by private businesses or multi-national firms.
 As a business analyst, your career options are almost limitless.

-There are several typical paths to a business analyst career; to distinguish yourself and increase your chances of success, earning your business analyst certification is an important step.
-All business analysts typically start out with strong business and IT skills.
+There are several typical paths to a business analyst career.
+To distinguish yourself and increase your chances of success, earning your business analyst certification is an important step.
+Business analysts tend to start out with strong business and IT skills.
 In addition, an understanding of a particular industry or vertical market can be an advantage.
 For example, professionals in human resources, telecommunications or manufacturing can take their knowledge of those industries and transition to a business analyst career by enrolling in a business analyst certificate program.

 Here are some alternative ways to become a business analyst:

-If you are an analytical thinker, have a knack for puzzle solving, are skilled at matching business problems to possible solutions, get a kick out of technology and enjoy working with people as much as databases, you have a good foundation for becoming a successful business analyst.
-Explore your options for business analysis certificate programs, keep working toward the goal of earning business analyst certification, you’ll be well on your way to a lucrative, exciting and challenging new business analyst career.
+If you are an analytical thinker, have a knack for puzzle solving, are skilled at matching business problems to possible solutions, get a kick out of technology and enjoy working with people as much as databases, you might want to consider a career as a business analyst.